 a.
-Solid colored or conservative patterned riding skirts or Kentucky Jods with tie downs (underpasses).
+Solid colored or conservative patterned riding skirts or Kentucky/Bootcut style Jodhpurs with or without tie downs (underpasses).

 - b.
 A vest with riding coat or sports coat or a riding suit.

 - c.
 Long sleeve shirt with a pointed collar including tuxedo shirts (sleeve length may vary under a coat).

 - d.
 Neckwear such as a tie or brooch.

 - e.
 English style hat is optional.

 - f.
 Protective headgear is acceptable.

 - g.
 Gloves and English spurs are optional.

 - h.
 English style boots.

 - i.
 English whip/crop is optional (neither is to exceed 40 inches or 44" with popper).